Most of us know not to play with our food, but there's a good reason why so many children do it: it's fun.

-We’ll start with an overview of why messy play is so important, before we make a little note on children who are averse to it and what you need to watch out for.
+With this story, we’ll start with an overview of why messy play is so important, before we make a little note on children who are averse to it and what you need to watch out for.
 After that, we’ve got lots of tips and ideas on how to get uncertain parents onboard to make sure your children are free to play as messily as their little hearts desire.

-Many children love messy play, and this shouldn’t be forgotten as part of why it’s so beneficial – activities that engage children the most are often the ones where they are having the most fun, and open to all the learning opportunities available.
+Many children love messy play, and this shouldn’t be forgotten as part of why it’s so beneficial.
+Activities that engage children the most are often the ones where they are having the most fun, and open to all the learning opportunities available.

 “Three-year-olds experiencing cornflower for the first time… see what appears to be a solid surface and reach in to take a handful.
 At first, the cornflower stays solid but then it turns into a powder and falls through their fingers, causing them to rethink their understanding of materials.”